 When it comes to mental health and addiction, there is no one size fits all.
 It is important that treatment centers have age-specific programs.
-At Clear Recovery Center, we offer tailored support for adolescents and teens that addresses their specific stressors and struggles in order to provide the most comprehensive treatment.
+At Clear Recovery Center, we offer tailored support for adolescents and teens that addresses their specific stressors and struggles in order to provide the most comprehensive teen treatment.

 There are unique pressures associated with being an adolescent or teenager in today’s world.
 Between juggling school, sports, family and friendships, teens can feel stressed or overwhelmed.
 These stressors can increase the risk of anxiety and depression.
 Without healthy coping skills, teens may self-medicate with drugs or alcohol.